chasemc67/tree-tabs-vscode/README.md

 And then press F5, in Extension Development Host session, run `Start React Webview` command from command palette.

+## Debugging

+To see console.log outputs from the webview, in the VSCode test instance click `help -> toggle developer tools`

 ## Under the hood

 Things we did on top of Create React App TypeScript template